-Our insurance experts have reviewed Bronze hospital insurance policies from 36 health funds to find out which ones offer the best value.
+Our insurance experts have reviewed Bronze hospital insurance policies from over 40 health insurers to find out which ones offer the best value.
 See if you can secure cover that'll save you money by comparing health insurance.

 Not sure what Bronze health insurance covers or if it's right for you?
 We explain the differences between Bronze and Bronze Plus policies and how much you can expect to pay.